-- (a) Safeguarding Children: Standards and Guidance; - (b) Children First Guidance in ROI; and Regional Child Protection Guidelines in Northern Ireland; - (c) Legislation that exists in each jurisdiction which contributes to safeguarding children and young people.
+- (a) Safeguarding Children: Standards and Guidance Document for the Catholic Church in Ireland - (b) Children First Guidance in ROI; and Regional Child Protection Guidelines in Northern Ireland; - (c) Legislation that exists in each jurisdiction which contributes to safeguarding children and young people.

-The Review will be undertaken by the National Board for Safeguarding Children through their National Office and led by the Chief Executive Officer.
+The Review will be undertaken by the National Board for Safeguarding Children in Ireland through their National Office and led by the Chief Executive Officer.

 The Review process will be overseen by a Reference Group to whom the CEO will report on a regular basis.
 The membership of this Reference Group has been drawn from each of the statutory child protection agencies in both jurisdictions, along with eminent individuals in the field from academia.
-The current Reference Group consists of: Dr Helen Buckley (TCD); Mr Paul Harrison (Tusla), and John Toner (SBNI).
+The current Reference Group consists of : Dr Helen Buckley (TCD); Mr Paul Harrison (Tusla), and John Toner (SBNI).